 For over 100 years, Maryland courts have upheld non-compete agreements.
-However, courts have always scrutinized them closely to ensure that they are narrowly drafted.
+However, courts have scrutinized them closely to ensure they are narrowly drafted.
 Maryland courts are quite willing to overturn a non-compete agreement that places too great a geographic restriction on the ability of an employee to seek work in his field.
-An agreement of too long a duration will also be overturned.
+An agreement of too long duration will also be overturned.

 Reasonable Uses and Objections